Orbit Data and Resources on Active GNSS Satellites

 B. Navigation signals from GIOVE-B were switched off on July 23, 2012, and the satellite decommissioned for ESA use.

-D. Flight Model 2, in orbital slot B6, uses PRN code 12.
-Switched from hydrogen maser to rubidium clock on January 11, 2013, and back to hydrogen maser on January 22, 2013.
+D. Nicknamed Natalia.
+Switched from hydrogen maser to rubidium clock on August 20, 2013.
+Switched back to hydrogen maser clock on September 12, 2013.

 Galileo System Information